Who Can Apply

 - You have completed an Arizona General Education Certificate, or higher, at an accredited post-secondary institution.

-- You are able to demonstrate evidence of potential success via Compass assessment or standardized test results.
+- You are able to demonstrate evidence of potential success via Accuplacer assessment or standardized test results.

 - You are a current high school student, at least 16 years of age, and you have received permission from your school and parent(s) or legal guardians to pursue your education at Pima through the Dual Enrollment program.